Variational principles for amenable metric mean dimensions: Introduction

 \end{theorem}

-Since many classic results include SMB theorem and variational principle for entropy have been generalized to actions by more larger class of groups beyond $\Z$ or $\Z^d$, it is natural to ask whether the above variational principles still hold for such groups.
-In this paper we will work in the frame of countable discrete amenable group actions and establish the corresponding variational principles for amenable metric mean dimension.
+Since many classic results including the SMB theorem and the variational principle for entropy have been generalized to actions by more larger class of groups beyond $\Z$ or $\Z^d$, it is natural to ask whether the above variational principles still hold for such groups.
+In this paper we will work in the frame of countably infinite amenable group actions and establish the corresponding variational principles for amenable metric mean dimension.
 For the proofs we will follow Lindenstrauss and Tsukamoto's steps.
-But there are additional difficulties for amenable group actions: when we construct the related invariant measures, we need some further tiling or quasi-tiling result for amenable groups (Lemma \ref{tiling-quasi2}) to produce some specific F{\o}lner sequence (Lemma \ref{lemma-folner}).
+Their proofs reveal that the method by Misiurewicz \cite{Mis} for proving the classical variational principle for entropy surprisingly works for metric mean dimension.
+But there are still additional difficulties for amenable group actions: when we construct the related invariant measures, we need some further tiling or quasi-tiling result for amenable groups (Lemma \ref{tiling-quasi2}) to produce some specific F{\o}lner sequence (Lemma \ref{lemma-folner}).
 To avoid complicated technical details, we employ the recent finite tiling result on amenable groups (Downarowicz et. \cite{DHZ}).

-We would like to mention here that after Gromov-Lindenstrauss-Weiss's foundation works on mean dimension, there are sequences of articles on the theme for amenable mean dimensions.
+We would like to mention here that after Gromov-Lindenstrauss-Weiss's foundation works on mean dimension theory, there are sequences of articles on the theme for amenable mean dimensions.
 See, for example \cite{C,CK,D,K1,K2,LiL}.
 There are also works for sofic group actions beyond amenable group actions \cite{H,Li,LiL2}.
-We are also interested that whether there exist variational principles for sofic mean dimensions.
+It will also be affirmative that whether there exist variational principles for sofic mean dimensions.

 The paper is organized as follows.
-In section 2, we will briefly recall the preliminaries for countable discrete amenable group including its tiling or quasi-tiling theory.
+In section 2, we will briefly recall the preliminaries for countably infinite amenable group including its tiling or quasi-tiling theory.
 And then prove our Lemma \ref{tiling-quasi2} and \ref{lemma-folner}.
-In section 3, we will introduce concepts and some properties for amenable metric mean dimensions, mutual information and amenable ($L^1$) rate-distortion function.
-Especially we will show the definition of rate-distortion function is independent of the choice of the F{\o}lner sequences as well.
+In section 3, we will introduce concepts and some properties for amenable metric mean dimensions, mutual information and amenable ($L^1$) rate-distortion functions.
 Then in section 4 we will prove our ($L^1$) variational principles for amenable metric mean dimensions (Theorem \ref{theorem-L1}).
 In section 5, we will consider $L^\infty$ and $L^p$ ($p>1$) rate distortion functions and formulate the corresponding $L^\infty$ and $L^p$ ($p>1$) variational principles.
 Since the proof is parallel to the $L^1$ variational principles, we leave it to Appendix A.